-Estuaries (11 Mudflats and sandflats not covered by seawater at low tide (1140); 201ha Mixed sediment to sand with nematodes and Tubificoides benedii community complex Sand with crustaceans and Nephtys hombergii community complex Mixed sediment to sand with nematodes and Tubificoides benedii community complex Disturbing: No Justification : The activity overlaps 0.41ha or 0.25% of this community type.
+Estuaries (11 Mudflats and sandflats not covered by seawater at low tide (1140); 201ha Mixed sediment to sand with nematodes and Tubificoides benedii community complex Mixed sediment to sand with nematodes and Tubificoides benedii community complex Disturbing: No Justification : The activity overlaps 0.41ha or 0.25% of this community type.
 No overlap Disturbing: No Justification: The activity overlaps 0.41ha or 0.20%% of this community type.